-First aid equipment is located inside each classroom; the Welfare Room and the playground Twining's Cottage.
+First aid equipment is located inside each classroom; the Welfare Room and each TA/SMSA carry their own first aid bag when on duty.
 Staff responsible for each location are also responsible for maintaining supplies.

 Chase Bridge has an on-site portable AED (Automated External Defibrillator); this is situated in the foyer.
 The AED is registered with our local St John's Ambulance centre; therefore, it will be available for public use when our school is open.
+Our Welfare and Safeguarding Officer is tried in the use of the AED.